Moroccan Jews: Genetics

-Over the years, the Moroccan Jews' DNA was examined and studied by numerous studies, the general image of it showed that in terms of Y-DNA it was mainly from the same Levantine source as the vast majority of the world's Jewry, meaning that they too are descendants of the Ancient Hebrews/Israelites from the Biblical times.
-In the case of Ashkenazi and Sephardi Jews (in particular Moroccan Jews), who are apparently closely related, the non-Jewish component is mainly southern European.
+Over the years, the Moroccan Jews' DNA was examined and studied by numerous studies, the general image of it showed that in terms of Y-DNA it was mainly from the same Levantine source as the vast majority of the world's Jewry, meaning that they too are descendants of the Ancient Israelites from the Biblical times.
+In the case of Ashkenazi and Sephardi Jews (in particular Moroccan Jews), who are apparently closely related, the minority non-Levantine component of their DNA is southern European.

-Genetic research shows that about 27% of Moroccan Jews descend from one female ancestor.
-Analysis of mitochondrial DNA of the Jewish populations of North Africa (Morocco, Tunisia, Libya) was the subject of further detailed study in 2008 by Doron Behar et al. The analysis concludes that Jews from this region do not share the haplogroups of the mitochondrial DNA haplogroups (M1 and U6) that are typical of the North African Berber and Arab populations.
+Analysis of mitochondrial DNA of the Jewish populations of North Africa (Morocco, Tunisia, Libya) was the subject of a detailed study in 2008 by Doron Behar et al. 149 Moroccan Jews participated.
+According to Table S1, some of their reported mitochondrial DNA haplogroups include H4a1a, H6, HV1c, HV0, L1b1, and X2b1.
+The analysis in the section titled "Typically African mtDNA variants in non-Ashkenazi Jews" concluded that Jews from this region do not share the mitochondrial DNA haplogroups M1 and U6 that are typical of the North African Berber and North African Arab populations.

+Contradicting Behar's 2008 study, later studies did find haplogroups M1 and U6 in some Moroccan Jews, including two samples collected by Luisa Pereira et al. for their 2010 paper that are listed as being members of haplogroup U6a1 and each identified as a "person of Jewish ancestry" from Morocco.
+These two samples specifically belong to the branch U6a1b3a whose terminal mutations are C11971T and C11039T.
+One also finds haplogroups M1a1, U6a1a1, and U6a7a1 in Moroccan Jews.
+In fact, Behar's own samples DMB01943 and DMB01972 are Moroccan Jews listed in Table S1 of his study as being members of haplogroup U6a1.